-For many couples, a key is likely to come before a ring, although it’s true to say that there may be more rings and proposals around Valentine’s Day.
+For many couples, a key is likely to come before a ring, although it’s true to say that there may be more rings and proposals with the key romantic date of the year coming in February.
 Whether you’re living together, planning to live together or getting married, it’s important to seek expert legal advice to make sure you’re as well prepared and well informed as you can be for the different life events that might arise.

 Recent research shows some interesting trends:

 Planning a life together with a partner is a big event and moving in together should be a reason to celebrate, just as an engagement is cause for a party.